melusc/melusc/README.md

 # Hi there 👋

-I enjoy programming javascript and preact.
+I enjoy programming with javascript and preact.

 I'm also learning java, currently.